section-engineering-education/engineering-education/API.md

 ## What is an API?
 We always hear about APIs.
 What are they?
 And how does that work?
 API stands for **"Application Programming Interface."**
-An API is essentially a set of rules that dictate how two machines talk to each other.
+An API is a set of rules that dictate how two machines talk to each other.

 *For Example*
 Whenever you use an app on your phone or computer or log to Twitter or Facebook, you're interacting with several different **APIs** behind the scene.
-An API is a message that delivers your (the client) request to the provider (the server) that you're requesting it from and then delivers the response back to you.
+An API is a messenger that delivers your (the client) request to the provider (the server) that you're requesting it from and then get the response back to you.

 ## How do APIs work?
 Let's consider an example of how a restaurant operates.